RenRuu/block-14-Loops-and-Arrays/README.md

         - Do something until a certain condition is met

     Class is focusing on only two types of loops "for" and "while".

+For
+    loop through a block of code a 'number' of times.
+        - loop over a block of code a 'set number' of times.
+        - 'for loop' statement is created with three expressions. parentheses "()", semicolons ";", and curly braces "{}"

+    Ex) for(initialization; condition; afterthought)v{
+        // statement;
+        }

+    Initialization = executed once before the execution.
+    Condition = defines the condition for executing the code block.
+    Afterthought = executed after the code block finishes.

+    *launch debugger by running command 'node demo.js' within JavaScript Debug Terminal (VSCode)*

+*see demo.js*

+    Index value is incremented by 1 and used to access the Object to access a specific index.

+    Ex) const operatingSystems = ['windows', 'linus', 'mac'];

+        for(let index = 0; index < operatingSystems.length; index++) {
+            console.log(operatingSystem[index]);
+        }

+        Prints: windows linux mac

+    Ex) const countdown = [1, 2, 3, 4, 5];

+        for(let index = countdown.length - 1; index >= 0; index--) {
+            console.log(countdown[index]);
+        };

+        Prints: 5 4 3 2 1

+While
+    loop through a block of code while a 'specific condition' is true.
+        - loop through a block of code as long as a 'specified condition' is met.

+    Ex) while (condition) {
+        // code block to be executed
+        }